spectrocloud/librarium/packages/docs/content/04-clusters/21-prerequisites-vsphere.md

 # Permissions

 The vSphere user account used in the various Spectro Cloud tasks must have the minimum vSphere privileges required to perform the task.
 The `Administrator` role provides super-user access to all vSphere objects.
 For users without the`‘Administrator` role, one or more custom roles can be created based on the tasks being performed by the user.

-# User requirements to allow upload of OVA/OVF

-* Datastore > Allocate space
-* Network > Assign network
-* Virtual machine > Configuration > Add new disk
-* Virtual machine > Configuration > Advanced
-* vApp > Import

-# User requirements to allow Spectro orchestrator functionality

-## Create Virtual Machine Permissions

-A role can be added on the Datacenter:

-* Virtual machine.Configuration.Add new disk (if creating a new virtual disk)
-* Virtual machine.Configuration.Add existing disk (if using an existing virtual disk)
-* Virtual machine.Configuration.Configure Raw device (if using an RDM or SCSI pass-through device)

-On the destination Host, Compute Cluster, or Resource Pool:

-* Resource.Assign virtual machine to resource pool

-On the destination Datastore or the Datastore Folder:

-* Datastore.Allocate space

-On the Network that the Virtual Machine will be assigned to:

-* Network.Assign network

-# Power Management on Virtual Machines

-A role can be added on the Datacenter in which the Virtual Machine is deployed:

-* Virtual machine .Interaction .Power On

-On the Virtual Machine or Virtual Machine Folder:

-* Virtual machine .Interaction .Power On

-# Deploy a Virtual Machine from Template

-A role can be added on the destination VM Folder or Datacenter:

-* Virtual machine .Inventory.Create from existing
-* Virtual machine.Configuration.Add new disk

-On the Template or Template Folder:

-* Virtual machine .Provisioning.Deploy template

-On the destination Host, Cluster or Resource Pool:

-* Resource.Assign virtual machine to resource pool

-On the destination Datastore or Datastore Folder:

-* Datastore.Allocate space

-On the Network that the Virtual Machine will be assigned to:

-* Network.Assign network

-___

 | vSphere Object | Privileges |
 | --- | --- |